dpeterpaul/docker-containers/README.md

 # docker-containers
-- Folding @ Home container for contributing to disease research, modified for security and customization (credit to Cpt.Insano).
+- Folding @ Home container for contributing to disease research, modified for security and customization.